VorontsovIE/cancerSNVs/README.md

 ## Workflow
 Workflow is following:
-* Get cancer SNVs
+* Get cancer SNVs.
-* Remove and recreate location type markup: promoter and intronic regions
+* Remove location type markup from original Nik-Zainal source data (it is not full and correct, it doesn't have promoter markup and doesn't include all introns).
+Recreate location type markup: markup promoter and intronic regions according to information in Ensembl exons table.
+* Remove duplicated SNVs, leave only one of each group of equal SNVs.
+(Also, we aren't sure that all SNVs are correctly annotated in source data: we have several hundreds of SNVs which have exactly the same 25bp flanks and the same mutation as some other SNVs)
 * Filter SNVs to obtain regulatory SNVs only (located either in promoter or in intronic regions).
 This SNV collection is used for the rest of computations.
 We don't use non-regulatory SNVs anymore.
 * Generate sequences with substitutions for site extraction:
     * Extract sequences around cancer SNVs (regulatory, you remember) from genome.